UPS Delivers Prized Sports Card Collection To Wrong Address; Refuses To Pay Up Until CBS 2 Investigators Get Involved

-CHICAGO (CBS) — A family’s prized collection of sports cards as lost when they shipped them across the country and UPS delivered them to the wrong address.
+CHICAGO (CBS) — A family’s prized collection of sports cards was lost when they were shipped across the country and UPS delivered them to the wrong address.
 UPS then offered to pay only $100 for a collection worth more than $42,000, until CBS 2 Investigator Dorothy Tucker stepped in.

 When the Cubs clinched the World Series in 2016, Nick Meyers was there.
 When he got married a year later, he had to snap a picture in front of Wrigley Field.